Identifying Weight-Variant Latent Causal Models: Conclusion

 \section{Conclusion}

-Identifying latent causal representations is known to be generally impossible without certain assumptions.
-Motivated by recent progress in the identifiability result of nonlinear ICA, we analyse three intrinsic indeterminacies in latent space, \eg, transitivity, permutation indeterminacy and scaling indeterminacy, which provide deep insights for identifying latent causal representations.
-To address the unidentifiable issue due to transitivity, we explore a new line of research in the identifiability of latent causal representations, that of allowing the causal influences among the latent causal variables to change.
-We show that latent causal representations, modeled by weight-variant linear Gaussian models, can be identified up to permutation and scaling, with mild assumptions.
-We then propose a novel method to consistently learn latent causal representations.
-Experiments on synthetic and fMRI data demonstrate the identifiability and consistency results and the efficacy of the proposed method.
+Identifying latent causal variables from observed data is generally impossible without additional assumptions.
+Motivated by recent advances in the identifiability of nonlinear ICA, we investigate three fundamental sources of indeterminacy in the latent space, \ie, transitivity, permutation, and scaling, which offer key insights into the challenges and opportunities in identifying latent causal variables.
+Among these, we show transitivity as the primary obstacle to identifiability and propose a new research direction that leverages changes in causal influences between latent variables to overcome it.
+Under weight-variant linear Gaussian models and mild conditions inspired by nonlinear ICA, we prove that latent causal variables can be identified up to permutation and scaling.
+Importantly, we show that partial identifiability remains possible even when only a subset of the causal influences varies, making our results more applicable in practice.
+Building on these theoretical insights, we introduce Structural caUsAl Variational autoEncoder (SuaVE), a novel method for jointly learning latent causal variables and their underlying causal graph.
+Empirical results on both synthetic and fMRI data validate our identifiability theory and demonstrate the practical effectiveness of the proposed method.